vicker/flaber/readme.md

 My girlfriend and also my first-line tester.
 I already forgot how many times she sitting besides me watching me typing all those crazy Flash codes.
 Sorry about that and I love you :)

-***Ms. Soki HO***
+***Mr. Warenix WONG, Ms. Soki HO and Ms. Christy CHUNG***

-College student and one of my user tester.
-Responsible to test whether the product is usable for user who have no Flash experience.
+My three user testers.
+Responsible to test whether the product is usable for different users.

 ***Additional thanks to***